-Our department acknowledges that the ability to understand and communicate in other languages is increasingly important in our society and in the global economy.
-Languages contribute to the cultural and linguistic richness of our society, to personal fulfillment, mutual understanding, commercial success and international trade and global citizenship.
+The French Department acknowledges that the ability to understand and communicate in other languages is increasingly important in our society and in the global economy.
+Languages contribute to the cultural and linguistic richness of our society, through personal fulfilment, mutual understanding, commercial success and international trade and global citizenship.

-- To instill in our students a love, interest and enthusiasm for the language and an appreciation of its importance in an increasingly globalized society while they develop a better understanding of themselves and their own culture.
+- instil in students a love for languages and an appreciation of their importance in an increasingly globalized society

-- To teach pupils to communicate effectively and confidently in the foreign languages in a variety of contexts and genres
+- teach students to communicate effectively and confidently in French

-- To extend pupils learning experiences beyond the textbook through the use of authentic materials and extracurricular activities encouraging them to become independent learners
+- extend students' learning experiences beyond the textbook through the use of authentic materials and extra-curricular activities

 YEARS 10 and 11